Radio Ga Ga

 "Radio Ga Ga" is a 1984 song by the British rock band Queen, written by their drummer Roger Taylor.
 It was released as a single with "I Go Crazy" by Brian May as the B-side.
 It was included as the opening track on the album The Works and is also featured on the band's compilation albums Greatest Hits II and Classic Queen.

+Although Queen had long had individual songwriting contributions from all members, this marked the first time a song individually credited to Taylor was chosen as the A-side of a single in their home country ("Calling All Girls" had been a minor hit in the US and Canada in 1982).

 The song, which makes a nostalgic defence of the radio format, was a worldwide success for the band, reaching number one in 19 countries, number two on the UK singles chart and the Australian Kent Music Report and number 16 on the US Billboard Hot 100, becoming the band's final original single to reach the US top 40 in Freddie Mercury's lifetime on that chart (whereas their follow-up singles would give them frequent top 40 appearances on the Mainstream Rock chart).
 The band performed the song at every concert from 1984 to their last concert with lead singer Freddie Mercury in 1986, including their performance at Live Aid in 1985.

 The music video for the song uses footage from the 1927 silent science fiction film Metropolis.
 It received heavy rotation on music channels and was nominated for an MTV Video Music Award in 1984.

-Meaning
+Background

+The inspiration for the song came when Taylor heard his son utter the phrase "radio ca-ca" while they were driving in Los Angeles, reacting to a song playing on the radio that he disliked.

-"Radio Ga Ga" was released in 1984.
-A nostalgic defence of radio, it was a commentary on television overtaking radio's popularity and how one would listen to radio in the past for a favourite comedy, drama, or science fiction programme.
+A nostalgic defence of radio, the lyrics are a commentary on television overtaking radio's popularity and how one would listen to radio in the past for a favourite comedy, drama, or science fiction programme.
 It also addressed the advent of the music video and MTV, which was then competing with radio as an important medium for promoting records.
-At the 1984 MTV Video Music Awards the video for "Radio Ga Ga" would receive a Best Art Direction nomination.
-Roger Taylor was quoted:
+Taylor was quoted:

 That's part of what the song's about, really.
 The fact that they [music videos] seem to be taking over almost from the aural side, the visual side seems to be almost more important.

 The song refers to two important radio events of the 20th century: Orson Welles' 1938 broadcast of H. G. Wells's The War of the Worlds in the lyric "through wars of worlds/invaded by Mars", and Winston Churchill's 18 June 1940 "This was their finest hour" speech from the House of Commons, in the lyric "You've yet to have your finest hour".